top of page

 Toddlers 1 to 2 years

 The Bluebird classroom is a flexible, creative, and encouraging environment in which provides experiences full of discovery.
-Our program is created to help the children to grow while learning through their individual interests.
+The curriculum is developed to help the children grow and learn through their individual interests.
 The teachers prioritize developmentally appropriate concepts such as utilizing sign language to communicate basic needs, social skills, and working on building their fine and gross motor skills.
 The opportunities we provide allow each child to explore through play at their own pace while developing valuable social skills and peer relationships. â€‹

 Toddlers 2 to 3.5 years old

-The Robin and Dove classrooms gives older toddlers an opportunity to be in a preschool setting with peers while still having the care and guidance that a toddler needs.
+The Robin and Dove classrooms give older toddlers an opportunity to be in a preschool-like setting with peers while still having the care and guidance that a toddler needs.
 The Robin classroom allows older toddlers a chance to play and interact with peers through learning centers and play.
 With their exploration and discovery of the environment we surround them in, children are able to engage, interpret, and inquiry concepts in self-discoveries as well as teacher guided instruction.
-The Doves room allows children who will turn three, but are not yet eligible for preschool to begin developing skills such as following a schedule, cleaning up their play space and sitting at circle time.
-Our primary goal is to work with children to develop their social-emotional, fine/gross motor skills, to partner with families on potty training.
+The Doves room allows children who will turn three, but are not yet eligible for preschool, to begin developing skills such as following a schedule, cleaning up their play space and sitting at circle time.
+Our primary goal is to work with children to develop their social-emotional and fine/gross motor skills as well as partnering with families on potty training.

 Preschool

-The Hummingbird class is a young preschool class that uses Creative Curriculum to develop age appropriate activities and is based on the children's interest to create learning exploration and discovery.
-Our teachers implement fine motor, literacy, math and science and use their favorite activities to enhance children's learning.
-Children in the Hummingbirds class are typically eligible for Kindergarten in 2 years.
+The Hummingbird, Puffin, and Cardinal classrooms use Creative Curriculum to develop age appropriate activities based on the children's interest to create learning exploration and discovery.
+Our certified teachers implement fine motor, literacy, math and science and use their favorite activities to enhance children's learning.
+Children in the Preschool classes are typically eligible for Kindergarten in 2 years.
+Children may be enrolled for 2 to 5 days per week during the school year and summer.

 School Age

 Children who attend Elementary School in the Ephrata Area School District can come to Diamond Street before and/or after school care.
 The children who attend Akron Elementary will be walked out to the bus stop by one of our qualified staff who will transport the students to and from school.
+Children attending Fulton Elementary will be transported by our staff in a school-student safe van.
 Families in all other schools will be responsible for their transportation.

 The Owls and Eagles classes include activities to enrich learning, provide for social emotional growth and give kids an opportunity for free play and social interaction during the hours before and after school.
 Families may also sign up for their children to attend no-school days. â€‹